Bank of Ireland staff set for first pay rise since crisis

-DUBLIN Staff at Bank of Ireland, the country's largest bank by assets, are set to receive their first pay increase in six years after the part state-owned lender reached an agreement with its largest trade union on Friday.
+DUBLIN Oct 24 Staff at Bank of Ireland , the country's largest bank by assets, are set to receive their first pay increase in six years after the part state-owned lender reached an agreement with its largest trade union on Friday.

 Irish banks have cut thousands of jobs and executive pay as the result of a 2008 banking crash, which led to the closure or merger of half of its domestic banks, the exit of a slew of foreign lenders and an international bailout that it completed last year.